cybervishwajeet/Hack2Ignite-Team-404-/README.md

 # ♿ Accessibility First

-Accessibility is a core architectural principle of InclusiAid.
+Accessibility is a core architectural principle of InclusiAi.

 The application includes dedicated accessibility components and configuration for: